garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 though.
 Knowing that 2 weeks of clothes is a lot, we were cognizant of the fact that we needed to do laundry.
 We were forunate the the one place we stayed that had laundry (i.e. in the airBnb in the Alps) was right in the middle of the trip.

-TODO: consider mentioning what we left behind and other things of what we brought.
-Feels helpful to call out that we could buy things along the way and that we didn't need to have EVERYTHIGN
+We definitely had to rely on getting things while we were over there too.
+Some things just weren't worth packing.

 ## In action